govuk-one-login/mobile-wallet-tech-docs/architecture/rfc/00xx-credential-revocation.md

 The Status List is a performance enhancement that means the wallet app does not have to re-fetch the credential to ensure its validity, instead it can rely on the Status List to provide that information.
 This means that the status list service must keep the list up to date and reflect any changes as soon as they are available.

-From the options listed in the sections above the OAuth Status List and Bitstring Status List are the two main options being considered for creating a mechanism for credential revocation Status List.
+From the options listed in the sections above the Token Status List and Bitstring Status List are the two main options being considered for creating a mechanism for credential revocation Status List.
-Out of those two options OAuth Status list is the preferred option for the following reasons:
+Out of those two options Token Status List is the preferred option for the following reasons:

 - It has consistent way of storing statuses in a list, that is you have to select 1,2,4 or 8 bits and all statuses in the list must use the same number of bits.
 - The [Status Types Values](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#name-status-types) are part of the specification and predefined.
 Additional statuses must be registered in the [registry](https://www.ietf.org/archive/id/draft-ietf-oauth-status-list-06.html#iana-status-types).
 This ensures all parties use same Valid, Invalid and Suspended bit combination to represent Status Type values and can use application specific statuses to meet any additional requirements.
 - It defines a mechanism, data structures and processing rules for representing the status of tokens secured by JSON Object Signing and Encryption (JOSE) or CBOR Object Signing and Encryption (COSE), such as JWT, SD-JWT VC, CBOR Web Token and ISO mdoc.
 - The Reference Token Issuer (credential issuer in this case), Status Issuer and Status Provider roles can be fulfilled by the same or different entities.
 - [SD-Jwt](https://www.ietf.org/archive/id/draft-ietf-oauth-sd-jwt-vc-08.html#name-issuer-holder-verifier-mode) mentions use of a Status Provider and reference Status List to support revocation of Verifiable Credentials.
-- The draft second edition for ISO-compliant driving licence — Part 5: Mobile driving licence (mDL) application proposes the use of OAuth Status List.
+- The draft second edition for ISO-compliant driving licence — Part 5: Mobile driving licence (mDL) application proposes the use of Token Status List.

 > Note
 >
-> At the time of the writing both OAuth Status List and Bitstring Status List are drafts and not fully ratified standards.
+> At the time of the writing both Token Status List and Bitstring Status List are drafts and not fully ratified standards.

 #### Bits and Status Type Values

-The proposed solution will use OAuth Status List with 2 bits.
+The proposed solution will use Token Status List with 2 bits.
 Initially only two Status Types will be supported, however the use of 2 bits protects for a "SUSPENDED" state to be introduced in the future, as well as one other status which can be defined to meet the needs of the One Login programme.

 - 0x00 - "VALID" - The status of the Referenced Token is valid, correct or legal.